 Investigator-initiated studies are accepted.
 A part of the GCP requirements is not applicable to marketer-initiated studies.
-This type of study is typically used for medicines which have already been authorised in another country, but have not been subject to a clinical study in Japan due to cost reasons.
+This type of study is typically used for medicines that have already been authorised in another country, but have not been subject to a clinical study in Japan for cost reasons.

-iv Named-patient and compassionate use procedures
+iv Named-patient and compassionate-use procedures